 Email accounts

 Email is the most critical system to protect with MFA in a dental office.
 Staff email accounts are the most common entry point for attacks.
-With MFA enabled on Microsoft 365 or Google Workspace, logging in requires a password plus a code from an authenticator app or a push notification to a registered phone.
-Even if a phishing attack captures the password, the attacker cannot access the account.
+With MFA enabled on Microsoft 365 or Google Workspace, even if a phishing attack captures the password, the attacker cannot access the account.

 Practice management software